 In all my work I weave together my practice and background in restorative and transformative justice, postcolonial anthropology, art and grassroots organizing.
-I seek to create handmade jewelry that not only is wearable art adornment, but commits to a business model that reflects my values by giving a portion of profits to causes that support indigenous land rights, economic and racial justice.
+I seek to create handmade jewelry that not only is wearable art adornment, but commits to a business model that reflects my values by giving a portion of profits to causes that support indigenous land rights/racial & economic justice.

-We also pay annual Shuumi, a land lax to support land rematriation to indigineous peoples, the Chochenyo speaking peoples of the Ohlone, where I live.
+I also pay annual Shuumi, a land lax to support land rematriation to the Chochenyo speaking peoples of the Ohlone, where I live.
 Also known as Oakland, California.

 Each piece is akin to a fingerprint, handmade by me from start to finish.
 You'll find imperfections and uniquenesses I hope you find add to the beauty of the art.
 Most of my designs are made-to-order with care and intention of creating each piece just for you.

 To me remembrance is a practice of re-membering what we already know, what the Most High has already done for us; a reminder of the lands and cultures we come from, and what we already have within us.